 Under French law, it is mandatory to set out the global effective interest rate (Taux Effectif Global) in all written agreements.
-The absence of the required provisions or a miscalculation of such rate in loans agreements will result in the application of the French legal rate.
+The absence of the required provisions or a miscalculation of such rate in loans agreements may result in the deprivation of the right to interest in the proportion determined by the judge, taking into account the damage caused to the borrower.